BradleyChatha/jcli/README.md

 For future reference, you can pass any amount of modules into `CommandLineInterface`, not just a single one.

 Second, we call `executor.parseAndExecute(args)`, which returns a status code that we store into the variable `statusCode`.
 This `parseAndExecute` function will parse the arguments given to it; figure out which command to call; create an instance of that command; fill out the command's argument members, and then finally call the command's `onExecute` function.

-Third, we simply log the status code to the console, so we can easily see what our program is doing.

-Finally, we return the status code and let the OS/shell do whatever with it.
+The rest is pretty self explanatory.

-Your app.d file should look something like [this](https://pastebin.com/aeAGa0gY).
+Your app.d file should look something like [this](https://pastebin.com/PhRFtW9G).

-## Compiling and running our program (Also show help text)
+## Running the program

 Open a command prompt inside the root of your project's folder, and run the command `dub build`.